metadatadriven/powerSAS/README.md

 ## Project status

-This project is currently PRE-RELEASE and should not be used for production.
+This project is available at v1.0 for production use, and is available on the [PSGallery repository](https://www.powershellgallery.com/packages/powerSAS/1.0)

-Release 1 is currently targeted for end Oct 2021 - and will be presented at the Phuse EU COnnect 2021 conference in November 2021 (presentation SD06)
+Version 1.0 was presented at the Phuse EU COnnect 2021 conference in November 2021 (presentation SD06)

 ## Prerequisites